Frequently Asked Questions

 Q: When I tried to redeem my Seeds token Etherscan said the transaction failed at first, but later it said it was successful.
 What happened?
 Has my request been activated?

 A: What likely happened is that the first attempt to send your Seeds token via the Ethereum network failed because a ‘cheaper’ transmission fee was selected, but after the initial failure, the network automatically tried again, and a subsequent attempt was successful.
 This method of charging fees for transmission (the ‘gas price’) is integral to the design of blockchain networks like Ethereum and Bitcoin.
 Essentially, you’re paying another member of the network, called a ‘miner,’ to send the cryptocurrency for you.
 Until a miner agrees to send the crypto for the amount you’ve offered to pay, the transmission will fail to send.

-Going with the cheaper transfer amount is often sufficient, but if it's ever necessary to guarantee that something is sent quickly, you can select 'faster' rather than ‘cheaper’ in the wallet from which you’re sending, which will make the transfer slightly more expensive and much more likely to be fulfilled quickly.
+Going with the cheaper transfer amount is often sufficient, but if it's ever necessary to guarantee that something is sent quickly, you can select 'faster' rather than ‘cheaper’ in the wallet from which you’re sending, which will make the transfer slightly more expensive and much more likely to be promptly fulfilled.
 For more information regarding how Ethereum works, this comprehensive beginner’s guide can help.

 Q: My Request for Help was granted!
 What happens now?